Map of New York in 1695

 Copyright © Geographic Guide - 17th Century NYC.
 Historical Maps. |

-by John Miller (edited)
+by John Miller (inverted)

 Map of New York in 1695